mautic/developer-documentation-new/docs/plugins/integrations/authentication.rst

 **************************
-Integration Authentication
+Integration authentication
 **************************

-.. contents:: Table of Contents
+.. contents:: Table of contents

 The integrations bundle provides factories and helpers to create Guzzle Client classes for common authentication protocols.

 ----------

-Registering the Integration for Authentication
+Registering the Integration for authentication
 ==============================================
-If the integration requires the user to authenticate through the web (OAuth2 three legged), the integration needs to tag a service with ``mautic.auth_integration`` to handle the authentication process (redirecting to login, request the access token, etc).
+If the Integration requires the user to authenticate through the web (OAuth2 three legged), the Integration needs to tag a service with ``mautic.auth_integration`` to handle the authentication process (redirecting to login, request the access token, etc).
 This service will need to implement ``\Mautic\IntegrationsBundle\Integration\Interfaces\AuthenticationInterface``.

 .. code-block:: php